European Factors to Watch-European shares to resume sell-off

 LONDON, Dec 12 European stock markets were expected to resume

-their losing streak on Friday, with renewed declines in the price of oil seen
+their losing streak on Friday, as renewed declines in the price of oil hit

 Financial spreadbetters saw Britain's FTSE 100 opening down by 65-72